yo56789/noname-license/README.md

-The swiki, sprite and help command contains code from [BobDotBot](https://github.com/BobDotCom/BobDotBot) which uses an mit license as cited below.
+The swiki, sprite, ping and help command contains code from [BobDotBot](https://github.com/BobDotCom/BobDotBot) which uses an mit license as cited below.

 These aspects are under the following license: